 Seb received his B.A. in History and Spanish from Oxford University, and an M.Phil. in History and Philosophy of Science from Cambridge.
 He stayed at Cambridge for a Ph.D., completing his thesis on late medieval astronomical instruments in 2016.

-He lives in Cambridge, UK, with his wife, two children and qualified therapy dog Ridley.
+He lives in Cambridge, UK, with his wife and two children.